 In the Research Excellence Framework (REF) 2021, 100% of our Social Work and Social Policy research was classified as ‘world-leading’ or 'internationally excellent' for impact and environment.

 Following the REF 2021, Social Work and Social Policy at Kent was ranked 3rd in the UK in the Times Higher Education.

 Academic staff at Kent share a number of interests, grouped here for your guidance.
 However, there is often a degree of overlap between groups and your research project does not have to fall neatly within any one of them.
 The School also has several research centres that bring together experts in the field, co-ordinate research, organise talks and offer opportunities for postgraduate students to get involved in discussions and research projects.

 Social and political changes have stimulated new forms of political participation and mobilisation, including waves of protest, new social movement organisations focused on old as well as new issues, new political parties and global social movements.
-Staff interests include environmental movements, humanitarian NGOs, elite networks, and the ‘postmodern’ politics of anti-communist movements in Eastern Europe.
+Staff interests include environmental movements, student activism, animal rights, humanitarian NGOs, and the ‘postmodern’ politics of anti-communist movements in Eastern Europe.